matthewm14p/CCHS_Band_CompetionWebsite/README.md

 1-14-20 - today we fixed our slideshow and argued for an hour.

 1-15-20 - removed slideshow and changed it to a singular photo - we changed colour scheme back - await the arrival of nicholous

+1-16-20 - Today we began working on actual content - trey worked on very little as the design was not needed today - matthew debugged - Nicholas made the bugs as the glorious leader